kat-kel/alto2tei/README.md

 - The application is currently designed to exclusively work with Gallica's sources.

 ### ALTO Tags
-- The zone and line tags in the ALTO file need to follow the SegmOnto guidlines.
+- The zone and line tags in the ALTO file need to follow the SegmOnto guidelines.

 ### File structure
 - The application requires folders which contain the XML-ALTO4 files.
 The folder name must be the ARK identifier from Gallica.